RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Translations.md

 ### Default translations for the German language

-This list is work-in-progress in will be changed if needed.
+This list is work-in-progress and will be changed if needed.
 It should be considered as a support document for German-language translators to achieve a consistent translation throughout the whole application.

 | Source | Context | Translation | Notes |
 |--------|---------|-------------|-------|